top of page

 Tips For Success

-Tell the audience nobody gets to say “You’re wrong” to anyone else.
+1. Tell the audience/interviewee the only rule is hat no one gets to say “You’re wrong” to anyone else.

-Set audience expectations so that they know they can’t expect their solutions to necessarily be implemented right away or even at all, but they can hope!
+4. Set audience/interviewee expectations so that they know they can’t expect their solutions to necessarily be implemented right away or even at all, but they can hope!
 Ideas never have a chance if they are kept as secrets!

-Ask them to take the ideas from the meeting away with them but not the personalities.
+5. Ask them to take the ideas from the event/interview away with them but not the personalities.
 Nobody should be critical of other participants either in or out of the meeting.

-Encourage them to hold the same kind of meeting with their families, friends, or social groups.
+7. Encourage them to hold the same kind of conversations with their families, friends, or social groups.
 The process works in any setting so long as the format is followed, and the spirit maintained.